 Associates have the option of rotating to various units across NCDOT, including construction, maintenance and operations, structures management, value management, rail and aviation.

 Training & Certifications

-A structured program has been designed to ensure that associates gain the foundational understanding needed to contribute to NCDOT right away, as well as the collaboration, leadership, integrative thinking and innovation skills, they will need to thrive in an environment of continuous learning once the program is finished.
+A structured program ensures that associates gain the foundational understanding needed to immediately contribute to NCDOT, as well as the collaboration, leadership, integrative thinking and innovation skills they will need to thrive in an environment of continuous learning once the program is finished.